2017-18 Season (1st July 2017 – 30th June 2018)

 - Alcohol : Members are not permitted to take alcoholic drinks to any Society water, or drink alcohol whilst fishing these waters.

 - Competitions : When the date, venue and time of a competition has been published in the fixture lists, only competitors are permitted to fish the waters.
 The waters will be closed two hours before a match and will remain closed until one hour after the stated finish time in the fixture list.

 - New Junior Members : A new junior member may only fish Society waters after first reading the “ Welcome Letter from the Society “ and the Bye-laws in the G.A.S.
 Permit, with particular note of the Rules on specific waters.

 - Junior Member Night Fishing : Junior members are not permitted to fish during the hours of darkness, unless they are accompanied by a member over the age of eighteen, this member will be responsible for the safety and activities of the Junior member.
 Any Junior member fishing through the hours of darkness must have made the arrangement to be accompanied prior to going fishing and must not approach anglers already on the bank-side to accompany them.
-Senior members must be aware that any infringement of Society rules by a Junior member who fishes with them during the hours of darkness, will result in both the Junior and Senior member being considered to have infringed the rules. ( See Johnson’s Lake Bye-law 7 for conditions relating to a Junior fishing with a night permit ).
+Senior and Young Adult members must be aware that any infringement of Society rules by a Junior member who fishes with them during the hours of darkness, will result in both the Junior and Senior or Young Adult member being considered to have infringed the rules. ( See Johnson’s Lake Bye-law 7 for conditions relating to a Junior fishing with a night permit ).

 - Rods :

 17(a) A member may not reserve a swim by positioning rods, tackle, etc., in a swim whilst not fishing.

 17(b) Not more than two rods may be used.